 This article defines the role and offers a guide for professionals aspiring to attain this high-demand position.

-A finance systems manager ensures the effective operation of enterprise resource planning (ERP), enterprise performance management (EPM) systems, oversees data management, and aligns finance processes with business objectives.
-They straddle finance and IT and may report to either function, and are responsible for managing the work streams that pass through the systems they oversee.
+A Finance Systems Manager ensures the effective operation of enterprise resource planning (ERP) and enterprise performance management (EPM) systems, oversees data management, and aligns finance processes with business goals.

 “As a finance systems manager, you’re working at the confluence between Finance and IT departments,” explains David Hammel, UK Managing Director at SystemsAccountants.
 “You’re required to be a leader, and make sure that the activities of the team members and each project workstream are being executed to a high standard.”